Cpecific/twwh2_ctm/README.md

 # UI Layout Parser
 So, i fucked up a lot with wasting time.
 It's another example in recent years that Google is shit and I can't find anything useful in it.
-There is parser by Alpaca, which I found, when already completed my parser (not like i wouldn't need to spend weeks of hard work on this project, but it could save me a couple of weeks).
+There is parser by __Alpaca__ and his inheritor __taw__, which I found, when already completed my parser (not like i wouldn't need to spend weeks of hard work on this project, but it could save me a couple of weeks).

 Anyway, my parser "supports" version from 70 to 119 (mostly from 100 to 119), has a lot of deciphered fields, examples of use in `export.php` and easier web representation (rather than xml).
 You need to export (preferably the whole) `/ui` folder with Pack Manager into `/game`.